When we come home to caring for ourselves and the earth, we are all transformed.

 For those who choose to embrace a mindfulness practice, the first step you will often hear is to set an intention.
 It is that intentionality and honest inquiry that acts as the taproot for your meditation practice, anchoring you to purpose.

 So when it comes to creating the support for your seat with our meditation cushions—quite literally the foundation upon which you sit as you deepen into that relationship to self in meditation—we want to ensure that the same level of intentionality is brought forth in everything we do.

 We are disrupting the status quo of the fashion and textile industry by being active participants in the circular economy, in which all materials are kept in circulation at their highest value at every step, while minimizing energy usage.
 Through every stage of our production process, our intention guides us to see what more we can do to lessen our impact on our world.
-All of our products are made in Minnesota via decentralized manufacturing to support our vision for the world with regional centers of manufacturing to support local economies.
+All of our products are made in Minnesota via decentralized manufacturing to support our vision for the world with regional centers of manufacturing that strengthen local economies.

-We believe that the energy and care we put into making each cushion is transmuted into a felt sense that you can carry into your own meditation practice.
+We believe that the energy and care we put into making each of our designs is transmuted into a felt sense that you can carry into your own meditation practice.
 Together, we can be a part of the positive transformation our world so desperately needs.
 The ripple begins with us.
 One choice, one day, one sit at a time.

 How it all began…